 Because of its value and rarity, the 50th wedding anniversary is considered the golden anniversary.
 Hosting a gold-themed party not only honors the couple, but will look fancy and fabulous.
 Start by sending out golden anniversary invitations.

-If you’re willing to spend a little more, consider creating custom 50th anniversary magnet invitations on MagnetHub.
+If you’re willing to spend a little more, consider creating custom 50th anniversary magnet invitations.
 With custom magnet invitations, guests will be left with a keepsake of this milestone occasion and hold onto the magnets well after the anniversary party — for their practicality and unique custom look.

 Then decorate your home or the rented venue in gold, focusing on beautiful shining centerpieces for the tables.
 Add strings of lights entwined with tulle, or just hung from the ceiling, to cast the room in a golden glow.